Norm Smith: A brief return to the finals

 After two more disappointing seasons, heart disease compelled Smith to resign from Melbourne at the end of 1967.
 It was a sad year for the Smith family, as brother Len had succumbed to a heart attack just months before his adopted club Richmond won the premiership.
 Feeling sufficiently recovered, Smith surprised many by accepting an offer to coach South Melbourne in 1969.
-At Albert Park, Smith pulled off what was considered one of his best coaching performances by taking the down trodden Swans to the 1970 semi final, their first finals appearance since 1945.
+At Albert Park, Smith pulled off what was considered one of his best coaching performances by taking the downtrodden Swans to the 1970 semi-final, their first finals appearance since 1945.
 However, the under-resourced and under-confident Swans couldn't sustain the effort and finished last and second last in the next two years.
 Smith resigned after the 1972 season.

 Death and legacy

 Norm Smith was only 57 when he died of a cerebral tumour at his home in Pascoe Vale on 29 July 1973.
 He was survived by his wife and son.

 Smith's influence was wide-ranging.
-He increased the importance of the coach in Australian football with innovations such as using a runner for sending messages to his players (in 1955).
-He raised the standards of fitness and team discipline, which enable the evolution of the so-called "running game" in the 1970s.
+He increased the importance of the coach in Australian football with innovations such as using a runner to send messages to his players (in 1955).
+He raised the standards of fitness and team discipline, which enabled the evolution of the so-called "running game" in the 1970s.
 Although his blunt manner of speaking and intolerance for fools sometimes led him to conflict, he was universally admired and respected for his insightful thinking on the game and his mantra that teamwork was all.
 Although he was known as a great orator and a stern taskmaster, he was a quiet and retiring man away from the game.
 Paradoxically, he played and coached largely for the love of the game yet did as much as anyone else to move it forward from a semi-professional sport.

-During the 1970s Smith's son Peter played for Melbourne and Carlton in the VFL and for Coburg in the VFA as a full-forward and was Coburg's leading goalkicker for a season.
+During the 1970s, Smith's son Peter played for Melbourne and Carlton in the VFL and for Coburg in the VFA as a full-forward and was Coburg's leading goalkicker for a season.

-On 19 July 2007, Norm Smith became just the second coach to be inducted into the Australian Football Hall of Fame as a Legend.
+On 19 July 2007, Norm Smith was inducted into the Australian Football Hall of Fame as a playing Legend.